pierre-rouleau/pel/doc/emacs-startup-time.rst

     vterm-20210313.1359
     yasnippet-snippets-20210105.1346

-The exact dependencies are not there but a development version for the following missing requirement is
+The exact dependencies are not there but a development version for some of the following missing requirement is located inside the elpa-reduced directory.

 And If I use Emacs 27 or later, use gccemacs and use Emacs in daemon mode I'll benefit for these speedup as well.